Q. Who do I initially contact to speak to about my child’s education or if they have a problem?

 Q. Can I take my child on holiday during term-time?

 A. Any time absent from College will have an adverse effect on student progress and final examination performance.
 Therefore holidays during term-time are strongly discouraged.
 Regular and sustained attendance at College is a high priority and therefore any application for leave of absence during term-time is likely to be classed as unauthorised.
 Unauthorised absence which totals or exceeds 10 sessions (5 days) will result in Herefordshire Council issuing a fine.
+Please click on the following link to view the school holiday periods.

 Q. What happens if my child feels unwell or needs to take medication during the College day?